dchen327/pingmote/README.md

 # TODOs
 - Fix mac stuff (GUIs are super weird on mac)
-- Record a new demo vid (with favorites bar)
 - Better ordering of emotes (categorization, etc.)
 - Simplify the process for adding new emotes
 - Gif resizing? (idk PIL isn't very good for this)